eloj/eutils/README.md

 [![Build status](https://github.com/eloj/eutils/workflows/build/badge.svg)](https://github.com/eloj/eutils/actions/workflows/build.yml)

-A collection of useful standalone C11+ functions and macros.
+A collection of standalone C11+ functions and macros.

-I don't make _any_ guarentees, and I may change interfaces and implementations at any point.

 I don't expect anyone else to use any of this, but you're welcome to it if you want.

+If you learn or use something from this repo, give it a star.
+Cost nothing.

+## Caveat Emptor

+If you are one of those programmers who insist your code must build on a toolchain from 1989, and hate it when libraries improve their API, then you are in the wrong place.

+I don't provide _any_ guarentees whatsoever about this code.
+I may rename files, change interfaces, rebase master and so on, at any point in time.

 ## Building